Writing is pain, Gentle Reader, and in more ways than one.

 I NEVER use the trackpad on my laptop.
 I have a Logitech M305 Wireless tiny portable mouse that travels with me everywhere when I am writing on the go.
 It’s better than the trackpad.
 Anything is better than the trackpad.

 I sleep most every night in wrist braces.
 I use a Royce brand, which are no longer made.
 I dread having to hunt for new ones.
 Braces are a matter of taste and I had to experiment with various different types before I found the ones that I found comfortable.
 None are going to be fun to sleep in, but it’s worth it to me not to be in pain or numb the next day.
 This is the single most effective tool I found to handle the repercussions of full time writing.
-I hate the all-plastic ones like Exolite.
-These seem to be the closest I’ve found to my Royce, Ossur Exoform 8″, but they’re too long.
-I prefer something about 4″ in length, all it has to do is keep me from curling as I sleep or type.
+These seem to be the closest I’ve found to my Royce, Mueller Fitted Wrist Brace.
 If my wrists are bad, like now, at the end of a project, I wear them to type as well.
 When I was first dealing with RSS I wore braces 24/7, even to excavate, and it was as annoying as you can imagine.

-When I’m good, I break every 30 minutes, but it’s usually more like every hour to do a small set of stretches like these 12 desk stretches.
-I also recommend the following specific stretch highly: I put my hand against the wall as pictured, then with my other hand gently pull back on each finger one at a time.
+When I’m good, I break every 30 minutes, but it’s usually more like every hour to do a small set of stretches like these.

-I use a scheduler Alarm Clock to make certain I break at least 4 times a day (but often that’s more to remind me to eat).
-I try to stretch my whole body in the mornings for a half hour (I like Classical Stretch because of its dance component) and try to get a 20 minutes or more bike ride or something cardio in, as well as the occasional evening yoga session.
+I use a scheduler alarm to make certain I break at least 4 times a day (but often that’s more to remind me to eat).
+I try to stretch my whole body in the mornings for a half hour (yoga or dance stretches usually) and try to get a 20 minutes or more bike ride or something cardio in.

 5. No Couch Writing